cnnlabs/cnn-package-generator/COLLABORATOR_GUIDE.md

 Copy the CHANGELOG.md entry you made earlier.
 Add the release notes to GitHub.
 Goto https://github.com/ORG_NAME/REPO_NAME/tags and click _**Add Release Notes**_ next to the tag that was pushed up earlier.

-Copy the release notes from the GitHub website; The html, not the markdown you copied earlier.
-Paste that into an email addressed to CNNProductionNotification@turner.com with a Subject of `Production Deployment: REPO_NAME-[version-number]`.

 Publish the released version to npm.